PhanaiPundisondQualyfi/QualyfiAssessment/README.md

 Moved data from source container to the landing container using the copy data tool in ADF.
 Use the LinkedService to connect ADF to the Azure storage blob.
 - Notebook 1 (LandingToBronze)

-Read data from landing container to notebook using abfss:// and a storage access key.
+Read each year of data from landing container to notebook using abfss:// and a storage access key.
 Added columns to the dataframe; FileName, and CreatedOn, then renamed columns containing a "vendor_id" column to "VendorID" for partition.
-Mounted the data to DBFS and then wrote the data to the bronze container in Delta format and partitioned by "VendorID".
+Wrote the data to the bronze container in Delta format, partitioned by "VendorID", and directory

 - Notebook 2 (BronzeToSilver)